DOI10.47051/CUFU1599

 Reader support helps us keep the Reptiles of Ecuador book 100% free.

-Conservation: Least Concern Believed to be safe from extinction given current circumstances..7 Dipsas jamespetersi is listed in this category primarily on the basis of species’ wide extent of occurrence and persistence in human-modified environments.7 Unfortunately, the majority (approximately 64% in Ecuador) of the habitat of D. jamespetersi has been destroyed, with the remaining forest patches being too small, fragemented, and declining in extent and quality.4 Live individuals of this species, though rarely encountered, are commonly seen dead on roads,4 which may indicate a high rate of mortality from vehicular traffic.
+Conservation: Least Concern Believed to be safe from extinction given current circumstances..7 Dipsas jamespetersi is listed in this category primarily on the basis of species’ wide extent of occurrence and persistence in human-modified environments.7 Unfortunately, the majority (approximately 64% in Ecuador) of the habitat of D. jamespetersi has been destroyed, with the remaining forest patches being too small, fragmented, and declining in extent and quality.4 Individuals of this species, though rarely encountered, are commonly seen dead on roads,4 which may indicate a high rate of mortality from vehicular traffic.
 Therefore, the Shrubland Snail-eating Snake may qualify for a threatened category in the near future if its habitat continues to be degraded.

 Distribution: Dipsas jamespetersi occurs in the inter-Andean valleys and along the western slopes of Andes in southern Ecuador (Fig. 2) and northern Peru.
 In Peru, the species also occurs along the Amazonian slopes of the Andes.
 Although the area of distribution of this species in Ecuador is approximately 5,512 km2, probably no more than 2,000 km2 hold habitat where the species might occur.